BarrelTitor/main/index.md

 comments: false
 ---

 Hello!
 My name is Wych, and welcome to my site!
-I'm a writer, game developer, and day dreamer.
-I hope you like what I have to offer!
+I'm an aspiring writer, game developer, and professional day dreamer.
+I hope you like what I've made!

+You can also find me on these sites!

 <i class="fa fa-cog fa-spin fa-sm fa-fw"></i>
 <span class="sr-only">Loading...</span> **Under Construction** <i class="fa fa-cog fa-spin fa-sm fa-fw"></i>
 <span class="sr-only">Loading...</span>